The government has decided to delay the implementation of changes to Personal Injury claims.

-James Hardy, Personal Injury Paralegal at Wosskow Brown, said that this is because "the new small claims limit would effectively eliminate the possibility of solicitors recovering their costs for any cases that are worth less than £5,000, so claimants may be forced to represent themselves in court. "
+This is because the new small claims limit would effectively eliminate the possibility of solicitors recovering their costs for any cases that are worth less than £5,000, so claimants may be forced to represent themselves in court.

 Earlier on in the year, Brett Dixon, President of APIL, commented on this situation after it was announced that the reforms would be implemented in April 2019.
 He pointed out a more positive side of the seemingly-unwelcomed announcement, noting that ministers were at least taking on board arguments regarding the importance of bringing in the new rules gradually in stages, rather than bringing them into force immediately, all at once.